Colorectal cancer and a residual lesion in the left kidney

 There is a 1.5cm mass projecting into the bowel lumen at the rectosigmoid junction.
 There is also a stenotic lesion in the ascending colon.
 No bowel obstruction.

 No liver lesion demonstrated.
 Cholelithiasis.
 There is a 5.3cm left upper pole exophytic renal or adrenal lesion with dense peripheral calcification.
-This has been present since the previous AXR and likely represents a calcified cyst or old haematoma.
+This has been present since the previous AXR and likely represents a calcified cyst or old hematoma.
 The left ovary is bulky for a patient of this age (2.6 x 3.0cm).

 There are prominent para-aortic and bilateral iliac nodes, however these are not enlarged according to size criteria.
 Prominent vascular calcification.
 No free fluid.